MaestroError/simplified-regex/README.md

 # simplified-regex

-Brings the simplicity and elegance to regular expressions
+SimplifiedRegex Brings the simplicity and elegance to regular expressions